 That’s particularly ridiculous in light of Archer’s own resentment towards Vulcans.
 He sets out on his journey determined to have humanity start doing things on its own.
 And for his first act as Captain of Earth’s first warp 5 ship, he makes a Vulcan his first officer.
 Nothing about this makes any sense.

-Luckily Blalock’s lack of talent wasn’t something shared by all of the Enterprise crew.
+Luckily Blalock’s easily exposed character wasn’t indicative of the entire Enterprise crew.

 Phlox, the ship’s Denobulan doctor is equally successful.
 Performed with an effervescent verve for life by the great John Billingsly, he’s one of the most truly alien crew members ever to show up on a Trek series.
 His freakishly wide smile is the sort of subtle special effect that deserves Emmys.
 Dozens of episodes could have been written about his complex marital arrangements (Denobulans have three wives, who also have three husbands) alone, but of course, they weren’t.

 It was too late.
 Nothing they did would matter.
-After four seasons of low ratings Enterprise, by then retitled Star Trek: Enterprise, was cancelled in 2005.
+After four seasons of low ratings Enterprise, by then retitled Star Trek: Enterprise, was canceled in 2005.

 Enterprise’s producers never had any faith in Star Trek fans and so it wasn’t long before Star Trek fans lost faith in them.
 In the process Hollywood lost faith in the entire franchise, sending longtime steward Rick Berman to the unemployment line and Star Trek into the high-octane, style over substance hands of JJ Abrams.
 Thanks to Enterprise, Rodenberry’s vision will never be the same again.